Customizer Engraver CP-V3 product review – wood burning

 I did my best to try and keep the engraver perpendicular to the board.
 I also tried to keep my hand pressure constant.
 I didn’t do well with either one.
 Both were a lot harder to do than I was expecting.

-Here’s how it looks now.
-It’s easier to see the carving and all of its imperfections.
+Then I blended the pencil out and the lower image is the results.
+This makes it much easier to see the carving and all of its imperfections.
 On the flip side, for a spur of the moment idea it turned out much better than expected.

 LEATHER